ljqcodelove/ljqcodelove.github.io/_pages/about.md

 My research interest lies in Knobs Tuning of Distributed Stream Processing Systems(DSDPS), vector databases, and etc.

-**If you have a research project on databases that you are seeking to collaborate with me on, I would appreciate it if you would contact me or my supervisor directly!!!, My email is jinqinglian@bupt.edu.cn**
+{\color{red} If you have a research project on databases that you are seeking to collaborate with me on, I would appreciate it if you would contact me or my supervisor directly!!!, My email is jinqinglian@bupt.edu.cn}

 Eduction
 ======